Skip to Content

 For companies that rely on hot water from their hot water heater for everyday tasks, making sure water is at the appropriate temperature in the appropriate parts of the business is critical.
 Although there are a number of businesses that can be described this way, restaurants are the most common.
 They serve as a good example of how requirements can change even within the same building.

-Hot Water Heaters in Restaurants
+Hot Water Requirements for Restaurants

-The average restaurant has at least four different routine uses for hot water: the sinks in their public restrooms, hand washing sinks for employees, the dishwasher’s wash cycle, and the dishwasher’s rinse cycle.
 Each of these has a different required correct or maximum temperature.
 For example, Massachusetts safety regulations require public restrooms to have a maximum sink temperature of 110 degrees.
 Hand washing sinks for employees, on the other hand, can reach 120 degrees, as they are not considered public and employees are trusted to better know what temperature they can handle.
 (Higher temperatures are not allowed to prevent accidents; scalding can occur almost instantly at 130-140 degrees.)

 For dishwashers, the industry standard is 150-160 degrees during the wash cycle and 180 degrees during the rinse cycle for proper sanitation.
 In some places, low-temp dishwashers can be used in conjunction with a chemical sanitizing agent.
 These wash at 120-140 degrees for both the wash and rinse cycle.